-I thank our franchise partners, Bendigo and Adelaide Bank, in particular our Regional Community Manager North and Far North Qld, Ross Growcott and Regional Manager FNQ, Judy Blackall, for their ongoing assistance and support.
+I thank our franchise partners, Bendigo and Adelaide Bank and our Regional Community Manager for Far North Qld, Ross Growcott, for their ongoing assistance and support.
 BCFSL continues to work closely with our franchise partners to ensure that the full range of banking services is available to Babinda Community Bank® Branch customers.